ksu-cs-cc/ksu-cs-cc.github.io/content/5-loops/04-java-example-slides.md

 <section>
   <h3>Problem Statement</h3>
   <blockquote class="stretch" style="text-align: left; font-size: .9em">Write a program that will accept a series of integers from the user, one per line.
 It will continue to accept integers from the user until the user inputs 0.
-If the user inputs a negative number, the program should print “Error!
-Positive Integers Only” and continue to receive input.
+If the user inputs a negative number, the program should print "Error!
+Positive Integers Only" and continue to receive input.
 Once the user inputs 0, the program should print the sum and average of the positive integers input by the user.</blockquote>
 </section>
 <section>
   <div style="float: right; width: 70%">